 Down This Road Before

 One warm September morning in her seventh year, she laid in the shade on our patio and was reluctant to come inside.
-That was out of the norm for her, so with deep trepidation it was off to the vet.
+That was out of the norm for her.
+With deep trepidation we were off to the vet.
 We’d been down this road before.
 She was filled with cancer.

-We took her home for one last night.
+We brought her home for one last night.
 She was medicated to relieve some of her pain.
 There was no medication for our grief.

 We stayed up all night, wishing the morning would never dawn.
 We remembered her as a pup and were grateful for all the goodness she brought to our family.
 Even knowing this outcome we would have chosen the same path.